Temple of Kwan Tai: Activity

 The Temple of Kwan Tai is one of the oldest Chinese temples in California that has been used continuously since its construction.
-Other 1850s-era Chinese temples in California include the Weaverville Joss House, San Francisco's Tin How Temple, and the Bok Kai Temple in Marysville.
+Other 1850s-era Chinese temples in California include the Weaverville Joss House, the Auburn Joss House, San Francisco's Tin How Temple, and the Bok Kai Temple in Marysville.

 The temple is used for traditional Chinese rituals in which the officiant kneels and bows at the altar, placing offerings at the table in front of the altar or burning them in the furnace.
 Offerings of food are made on the first and 15th day of each lunar month and at the new moon, and incense is burned daily.
 Additionally, the temple may be used for divination by kau cim sticks and jiaobei blocks.

 As well as continuing to serve as a house of worship, the temple has a mission of educating members of the Mendocino community and visitors about Chinese contributions to California history.